Shriyanshh/Shriyanshhh.github.io/README.md

 A fast, responsive static portfolio website showcasing my experience as an AI Software Engineer at Accenture.

-## 🚀 Quick Start

-1. Download the zip file and extract it
-2. Push to your GitHub repository
-3. Enable GitHub Pages in repository settings
-4. Your site will be live at: `https://[username].github.io/[repository-name]`

 ## 🌟 Features

 - **Mobile-First Responsive Design** - Works perfectly on all devices